ToKraTheSecond/LunchMenuChecker/README.md

-# LunchMenuChecker for Python 3.5
+# Glip LunchMenuChecker for Python 3.5

 Get menu from:
 - BlackPoint